Close New Hampshire Senate primary tests direction of GOP

 Republicans see Democratic incumbent Sen. Maggie Hassan of New Hampshire as beatable in the general election, now just eight weeks away.
 But a strong competitor in the GOP contest is Bolduc, a retired Army brigadier general who some in the party believe is too far to the right for some swing voters in the general election.
 Morse, the president of the state Senate, has been backed by the Republican establishment.

+Morse conceded the race on Wednesday morning, though The Associated Press has yet to declare a winner.

-New Hampshire’s Senate seat could prove pivotal for whichever party controls the chamber after November.
+New Hampshire’s race could help determine which party controls the Senate after November.
 President Joe Biden carried the state by more than 7 percentage points and Bolduc has campaigned on a platform that includes lies that Donald Trump won the 2020 election and conspiracy theories about vaccines.

 Hassan clinched her party’s nomination against only token opposition while Gov. Chris Sununu won the Republican party’s nomination for another term.
 He’s heavily favored against Democrat Tom Sherman, who was unopposed for his party’s governor’s nomination.